Basic Christian Training

 10. His Opposition

-11. His Death, Resurrection, Ascension
+11. His Death, Resurrection, and Ascension

-12. His Second Coming and the Future Kingdom
+13. His Second Coming and His Kingdom

 b.
 The events of the Second Coming are as follows: